Two-Spectra Theorem with Uncertainty: Holomorphic functions in spectral problems

 \begin{lemma} For any \Sch operator $L\in \SS^1$ the pointmasses of $\mu_\pm$ satisfy

 \end{lemma}

 \begin{proof} Let $u_z,v_z$ be solutions defined as above for $L$.
 Notice that for the even operator $L^*$ such solutions coincide up to a constant multiple and denote by $w_z$ one of these solutions.
-The functions $zu_z(\pi), zv_z(0)$ and $zw_z(\pi)$ are real entire functions of $z$ of exponential type $\pi$ which have zeros at $\lan$.
+The functions $zu_z(\pi), zv_z(0)$ and $zw_z(\pi)$ are entire functions of $z$ of exponential type $\pi$ which are real on the real line and have zeros at $\lan$.
 Since such an entire function is unique up to a real constant multiple, $zu_z(\pi), zv_z(0)$ and $zw_z(\pi)$ are equal up to a constant multiple.
 Since all three functions must be equivalent to $\sin z/z$ as $z=iy, y\to\infty$ (see for instance \cite{Tru}, page 13, Theorem 3), they must be the same.
 Denote this entire function by $F(z)$.

 \ms\no Let $\lambda\in\sigma_{DD}$.
 Let $u_\lambda'(\pi)=C$ and $v_\lambda'(0)=D$.
 Notice that uniqueness of Dirichlet-Dirichlet solution implies $C=1/D$.

 \ms\no Since

 we conclude that